Transverse Momentum and Transverse Momentum Distributions in the MIT Bag Model

 with \bea t_{0}(\kappa) & = & \frac{\omega^{2}}{\kappa(\kappa^{2} - \omega^{2})} \left( \omega \cos(\omega) \sin(\kappa) - \kappa \cos(\kappa) \sin(\omega) \right) \\ t_{1} (\kappa) & = & \frac{\omega^{3}}{\kappa^{2} - \omega^{2}} \left( \omega j_{0}(\omega) j_{1}(\kappa) - \kappa j_{0}(\kappa) j_{1}(\omega) \right) \eea

 where $\kappa = kR$, $\omega = 2.04 \ldots$ is the ground state energy eigenvalue and $j_{0.1}$ are spherical Bessel functions.

 At leading twist, there are six T-even TMDs.
-However, these are not all independent in quark models (and the MIT bag model in particular), as these models generally do not have gauge field degrees of freedom, and Lorentz invariance provides further constraints \cite{AESY10}.
+However, these are not all independent in quark models (and the MIT bag model in particular), as these models generally do not have gauge field degrees of freedom, and Lorentz invariance provides further constraints \cite{AESY10, LP11, LP12}.
 We choose to investigate the distributions $f_{1}(x,\ k_T)$, $g_{1}(x,\ k_T)$, $h_{1}(x,\ k_T)$ and $h_{1T}^{\perp}(x,\ k_T)$.
-The integrals over $k_T$ of the first three yield the familiar unpolarized, polarized and transversity PDFs $f_{1}(x)$, $g_{1}(x)$ and $h_{1}(x)$ respectively, while the fourth (pretzelosity) distribution is related to the quark orbital angular momentum in the model: \bea L^{3}_{q} = \int dx \: l^{3}_{q}(x) = - \int dx \; d^{2} \mathbf{k}_T \; \frac{k_{T}^{2}}{2M} h_{1T}^{\perp}(x,\ k_T), \eea where we have introduced the orbital angular momentum density $l^{3}_{q}(x)$.
+The integrals over $k_T$ of the first three yield the familiar unpolarized, polarized and transversity PDFs $f_{1}(x)$, $g_{1}(x)$ and $h_{1}(x)$ respectively, while the fourth (pretzelosity) distribution is related to the quark orbital angular momentum in the model: \bea L^{3}_{q} = \int dx \: l^{3}_{q}(x) = - \int dx \; d^{2} \mathbf{k}_T \; \frac{k_{T}^{2}}{2M^{2}} h_{1T}^{\perp}(x,\ k_T), \eea where we have introduced the orbital angular momentum density $l^{3}_{q}(x)$.

 In figure 1 we show 3d plots of $f_{1}(x,\ k_T)$, $g_{1}(x,\ k_T)$, $h_{1}(x,\ k_T)$ and $h_{1T}^{\perp}(x,\ k_T)$ for a bag radius $R$ of 0.8 fm and a recoil mass $M_{n} = 0.75 M$.
 Of particular note is that $f_{1}(x,\ k_T)$, $g_{1}(x,\ k_T)$ and $h_{1}(x,\ k_T)$ all peak at $k_T = 0$ and are small for $k_T > 1$ GeV, while $h_{1T}^{\perp}(x,\ k_T)$ shows interesting structure and a definite minimum at $k_T > 0$ for $x < 0.5$.
 In contrast to the results of reference \cite{AESY10}, we see that these distributions only have support on $0 \leq x < 1$, and are normalizable on this interval so that no renormalization procedure is necessary to calculate moments or the Fourier transforms of these distributions.
 Also, these distributions are well-behaved as $x \rightarrow 1$ and go to zero in this limit, in accordance with the behaviour of ${\bf p}_{n_{T}}$ given in equation (\ref{eq:pntlim}).